CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 2: Exploring Copilot capabilities in Fabric notebooks

-In this exercise, you will explore Copilot capabilities in Fabric notebooks.
+In this task, you will explore Copilot capabilities in Fabric notebooks.

 1. Open a new browser tab and go to [PowerBI](https://app.powerbi.com/)

 1. In the lower left of the navigation pane for the workspace, select **Fabric**.

 1. Open the **Workspace<inject key="DeploymentID" enableCopy="false"/>** fabric training workspace that you created previously.

-1. Select the **lakehouse<inject key="DeploymentID" enableCopy="false"/>** lakehouse you created previously.
+Then, select the **lakehouse<inject key="DeploymentID" enableCopy="false"/>** you created previously.

 1. On the menu for the Fabric workshop Lakehouse, select **Open notebook** >> **New notebook**.